bergsans/archaize-js/text/8_reflections.md

 serious problem can emerge.
 I'm  not saying that some aspect is more important than another;  actually, I think there are good reasons to view applications  as wholes.
-All I'm saying that the 'gravity' of a bug,  I guess, could have a greater, more negative  impact if the  behavior would be  faulty.
+All I'm saying is that the 'gravity' of  a bug, could have a  greater, more negative  impact if the  behavior would be  faulty.
 And that this, arguably, means  that you make use of transpilers.
 And if  you use  transpilers, as  with all  things, there can be gains of knowing the process, so to speak.
 </pre>